1. Home

 5. Run DISM tool

-The SFC scan tool can fix lots of problems with Windows 10 but not all of them.
-If the Windows key still doesn’t work, use the DISM tool to fix problems with the OS.
+The SFC scan tool can fix many problems with Windows 10 but not all of them.
+If the Windows key still doesn’t work, use the DISM tool to fix problems with the operating system as follows:

 1. Open Command Prompt with admin rights.